orix-software/ch376lib/docs/code/assembly.md

 ## ch376_disk_query

-!!! bug Impossible to use
+!!! bug "Impossible to use"

 ## ch376_file_close